initialzero/domain-sample-application/README.md

 - `uri` -  URI of JasperReportsServer;
 - `username` and `password` - login and password of your account on server;
 - `domainUri` - URI of domain which metadata will be retrieved.
+- `resultDirectory` - local directory where files with result datasets will be saved
+- `responseFormat` -

 Sample application allow you set this parameters from command line or enter path to `properties` file.